mattcheah/davinci/README.md

-# Color-Scheme-Translate
+# DaVinci-Text
-Ruby command-line script to transfer your text-editor color scheme across Sublime, Atom, Brackets, and Dreamweaver
+Ruby command-line script to transfer your text-editor color scheme between the Sublime and Atom text editors.

+Support for Dreamweaver and Brackets to come.